This Is What Happens When You Wear the Wrong Sports Bra (and How to Choose the Right One)

 We have sad news: Your favorite, most comfortable sports bra might not be the right one for that hip-hop cardio class—and also why your boobs are so uncomfortable during workouts.
 “One of the biggest reasons breasts can bug you during a workout is because we tend to wear the wrong bra for our sport,” says Tamara Hill-Norton, founder and creative director of Sweaty Betty.
 "If the bra you’re wearing doesn’t have the supportive technology you need, it’s basically like wearing socks without shoes to run a marathon."

 Why Choosing the Right Sports Bra Is So Important

-If you have the right fitting bra for your sport, though, you’ll improve your comfort and confidence and prevent more serious damage.
-Let’s get a little technical.
-“When you move, your breasts bounce in a 3D motion, so without a supportive sports bra the Cooper’s Ligaments—an internal band of elastic tissue that supports the breasts and keeps them upright—can stretch irreversibly,” Hil-Norton notes.
-“Once they've stretched there’s no going back."
+If you have the right fitting bra for your sport you’ll improve your comfort and confidence and prevent more serious damage.
+To get a little technical: "When you move, your breasts bounce in a 3D motion, so without a supportive sports bra the Cooper’s Ligaments—an internal band of elastic tissue that supports the breasts and keeps them upright—can stretch irreversibly," Hill-Norton says.
+"Once they've stretched there’s no going back."

 Now, this doesn’t mean you have to get rid of your favorite sports bra (unless it’s super old, which we’ll get to in a minute).
 But it is a wakeup call to start looking for the right sports bra for specific activities—oh, and your chest size, too.
 (Less-endowed ladies, you still need ample support from your sports bra!
 And busty ladies, don’t let your big boobs stop you from getting the exercise you deserve!)

 How to Choose the Right Sports Bra